mtcoffee/mtcoffee.github.io/_posts/2025-04-29-rundeck-opensource-and-sso.md

 # Summary
 I've always been a big fan of Rundeck due to its flexibilty to do almost anything.
 I find it is a good compliment to ServiceNow when you need to run "**Pro Code"**, since you can configure Rundeck Jobs to execute Python/PowerShell/Ansible and then trigger those executions from a REST API!

-However, If you're running the Rundeck and you want Single Singon, it is not available in the open source offering, only in the Pager Duty licensed offering.
-However, we can leverage Rundeck's preauthentication feature and place an Apache Reverse proxy in front of Runddeck to handle the authentication and user creation!
+However, you want Single Singon, it is not available in the open source offering, only in the Pager Duty licensed offering.
+The good news is we can leverage Rundeck's preauthentication feature and place an Apache Reverse proxy in front of Rundeck to handle the authentication and user creation!

 There are a few tutorials out there using Keycloak.
 In my sample case I have used **Authentik**.
 * [https://medium.com/@serg-digitalis/rundeck-with-keycloak-authentication-8f84b1e1dce1 ](https://medium.com/@serg-digitalis/rundeck-with-keycloak-authentication-8f84b1e1dce1)